n Exercises 1–6, the statement represents a claim. Write its comp... | Channels for Pearson+

 Null Hypothesis (H0)

 The null hypothesis (H0) is a statement that indicates no effect or no difference, serving as a default position in statistical testing.
-In this context, it typically represents the status quo or a claim that a parameter, such as a population proportion, is equal to a specific value.
-For the given claim 'p ≥ 0.64', the null hypothesis would assert that 'p = 0.64'.
+In this case, H0 states that the population mean (μ) is equal to 82.
+It is the hypothesis that researchers aim to test against, and it is assumed true until evidence suggests otherwise.

 Recommended video: